- Anniesland Campus

 - A Foundation Apprenticeship in care along with one relevant Higher, preferably English

-- It would be preferable but not essential for candidates to have achieved National 5 Maths or Standard Grade Maths (credit level) or Intermediate 2 Maths, Application of Maths.; OR
+- It would be preferable but not essential for candidates to have achieved National 5 Maths / Application of Maths, or equivalent; OR

 - Recent IELTS 6.5 (across all areas)

-- Other course requirements: in order to undertake the clinical placement you must meet the standards of character, conduct and professionalism required by Glasgow Clyde College and the NHS GG&C.
+In order to undertake the clinical placement, you must meet the standards of character, conduct and professionalism required by Glasgow Clyde College and the NHS GG&C.

 Due to the high number of applications for this course and the specialist nature of the programme, not all candidates who meet the basic entry criteria will be called for interview.